Chinspot batis

 The chinspot batis (Batis molitor) is a small songbird of the genus Batis in the family Platysteiridae which is a common and widespread species in the woodlands of southern Africa from the Eastern Cape north to 3°N in southern Kenya and Gabon.
 It forms a superspecies with other rather similar members of the genus Batis.

 Description

 The chinspot batis is a rather stout bird 12–13 cm in length.
 It has a black mask on its face, with a short white eyestripe, a grey cap and a white throat.
-The upperparts are grey with a prominent white wingstripe.
+The upperparts are grey with a prominent white wing stripe.
 The eyes are yellow while the legs and bill are black.
 The underparts are white with a black breast band in the males, the female has a chestnut breast band and a chestnut spot on the throat.
 Young birds are similar to females but the breast band and spot on the throat are tawny.